 Do you know that nowadays almost all mechanical design work is done on computers?
 You can, in fact, build a digital mock-up on a computer.
-Introduction of computers in mechanical design has brought a revolution.
+The introduction of computers in mechanical design has brought a revolution.
 That’s why the term CAD CAM CAE became so popular.
-So let us learn in this article more about what is CAD CAM CAE and what is the difference between CAD CAM CAE.
+So let us learn in this article more about what is CAD CAM CAE and what the difference is between CAD CAM CAE.

 Following abbreviations will be used throughout this article.
 So it makes sense to mention those at the beginning of this article.

 CAD means computer-aided design, Design with the help of a computer.
 CAD is a generic term used to specify a design that was done on computers.

 There are many software packages in the market for CAD.
 Those software help engineers to create three-dimensional objects and parametric two-dimensional drawings.
 No manual interface.
 Each and everything is done on computers.